StackStorm/st2docs/docs/source/install/puppet.rst

   st2::auth_backend: ldap

 Each backend has their own custom configuration settings.
-The settings can be found by looking at the backend class in the manifests/st2/auth/ directory.
+The settings can be found by looking at the backend class in the ``manifests/st2/auth/`` directory.
-These parameters map 1-for-1 to the configuration options defined in each backends GitHub page (links above).
+These parameters map 1-for-1 to the configuration options defined in each backend's GitHub page (links above).
 Backend configurations are passed in as a hash using the ``auth_backend_config`` option.
 This option can be changed when instantiating the ``::st2`` class in a manifest file: